XDgov/xd.gov/collections/_positions/etf-geo-15.md

   This is a full-time, non-supervisory, excepted service appointment for a minimum of two years (with the possibility to extend an additional two years).
 </p>
 <p class="margin-bottom-0">
   All U.S. citizens welcome to apply.
-The application period for the 2024 cohort will open soon!
+Applications now being accepted through November 30th, 2023!
 </p>